Navid200/xDrip/docs/Restore-Database.md

 Read the warning.
 If it does not make you change your mind about restoring a database, tap on OK.
 Tap on the file name to restore.

-If your phone has Android version 11 or higher, and you are using an older version of xDrip, you may experience an [issue](./Database-restore-failure).